 If the NSW government doesn’t act now, thousands more people will die from exposure to toxic coal pollution before the state’s five power stations close.
 And thousands more will suffer from heart attacks, stroke, asthma attacks, low birth weight, lung cancer and type 2 diabetes.

 The health burden of coal-fired power stations on our communities is shocking and entirely preventable.
-The companies that own these power stations have the technology to reduce toxic pollutants from coal-fired power stations by up to 98% – they just don’t bother to install it and the government doesn’t make them.
+The companies that own these power stations have the technology to reduce toxic pollutants from coal-fired power stations by more than 85% – they just don’t bother to install it and the government doesn’t make them.

 Read EJA’s submission to the NSW EPA here.